 We will only consider spans of essentially finite groupoids.
 A groupoid $\mathcal G$ is called \textbf{essentially finite}, if it is equivalent to a \textbf{finite} groupoid, a groupoid with finitely many objects and morphisms.
 In an essentially finite groupoid there are only finitely many isomorphism classes of objects and all Hom-sets are finite.

-Fibrant spans of essentially finite groupoids also form a symmetric monoidal category.
-However, its identity morphisms are not given by the identity spans that define the identity morphisms in $\Span(\Grpd)$.
+Fibrant spans of essentially finite groupoids also form a category, which we will see later is symmetric monoidal.
+However, its identity morphisms are not given by the identity spans that define the identity morphisms in $\mathrm{span}(\Grpd)$.
 Those spans are in general not fibrant.
 Instead, the identity morphism on a groupoid $\G$ is defined by the arrow groupoid $\G^I$ and its projection functors $p_0,p_1:\G^I\to \G$ from Section \ref{sec:groupoidbasic}.

-\begin{lemma} We have a symmetric monoidal category $\mathrm{Span}^{\rm fib}(\Grpd)$, which is given as follows: \begin{compactitem} \item Objects are essentially finite groupoids $\mathcal G$. \item Morphisms from $\mathcal G_1$ to $\mathcal G_2$ are equivalence classes of fibrant spans $\mathcal G_1\xleftarrow{P_1} \mathcal G\xrightarrow{P_2} \mathcal G_2$ of essentially finite groupoids.
+\begin{lemma} We have a symmetric monoidal category $\mathrm{span}^{\rm fib}(\Grpd)$, which is given as follows: \begin{compactitem} \item Objects are essentially finite groupoids $\mathcal G$. \item Morphisms from $\mathcal G_1$ to $\mathcal G_2$ are equivalence classes of fibrant spans $\mathcal G_1\xleftarrow{P_1} \mathcal G\xrightarrow{P_2} \mathcal G_2$ of essentially finite groupoids.

 Two spans are equivalent, $(\mathcal G_1\xleftarrow{P_1} \mathcal G\xrightarrow{P_2} \mathcal G_2) \sim_\fib (\mathcal G_1\xleftarrow{P'_1} \mathcal G'\xrightarrow{P'_2} \mathcal G_2)$, if there are functors $F: \mathcal G\to\mathcal G'$ and $F':\mathcal G'\to \mathcal G$ with $P'_i F=P_i$ and $P_iF'=P'_i$ that form an equivalence over $\mathcal G_1\times \mathcal G_2$: there are natural isomorphisms $\eta: F'F\Rightarrow \id_{\mathcal G}$ and $\eta': FF'\Rightarrow \id_{\mathcal G'}$ with $P_i \eta=\id_{P_i}$ and $P'_i\eta'=\id_{P'_i}$.